draios/sysdig/userspace/sysdig/man/csysdig.md

   'echo FDs' for the selection, i.e. view FD input/output for the currently highlited entry.

 **F6, d**
   'dig' into the selection, i.e. view sysdig events for the currently highlited entry.
-Refer to the sysdig man page to learn of to interpret the content of this window.
+Refer to the sysdig man page to learn about interpreting the content of this window.

 **F7**
   Show the help page for the currently displayed view.